EveryOneIsGross/catterflyAI/README.md

 ![catterfly](https://github.com/EveryOneIsGross/catterflyAI/assets/23621140/d2ee9a71-bbb5-4629-8d01-964bfb117fbd)

-catterfly is a unique framework that imitates the life cycle of a butterfly to understand and respond to user input.
-From a caterpillar's initial exploration to the butterfly's final lifecycle, this program offers a metaphorical representation of learning, growth, and evolution.
+catterfly is a unique framework that imitates the life cycle of a butterfly to embody the query, define it and then chat with the user as a construction of that initial input.

 It is represented as three states:

 ## Caterpillar Phase: